pkpapadop/hal-nerf/README.md

 python run_posenet.py --config config_dfnet.txt
 ```

-with config_dfnet.txt you can control some of the network training parameters
+with config_dfnet.txt you can control some of the pose regressor network training parameters.
+Especially, with 'random_view_synthesis=True' you can augment your training dataset using a pre-trained nerfacto model. 'rvs_refresh_rate', 'rvs_trans', and 'rvs_rotation' are the parameters that control how many epochs the dataset will be augmented, the uniform distribution for translation component perturbation and the uniform distribution for rotation component perturbation accordingly.

 8) Now, you can run HAL-NeRF by running this command: